CyberFlameGO/svnpython/Doc/library/sqlite3.rst

 application using SQLite and then port the code to a larger database such as PostgreSQL or Oracle.

-sqlite3 was written by Gerhard Häring and provides a SQL interface compliant with the DB-API 2.0 specification described by :pep:`249`.
+pysqlite was written by Gerhard Häring and provides a SQL interface compliant with the DB-API 2.0 specification described by :pep:`249`.

 To use the module, you must first create a :class:`Connection` object that